 What Are Fall Armyworms

 Especially problematic in the South, Fall armyworms are the larvae of a small brown moth that lays its eggs in grass, crops and other greenery.
 Once hatched, these small green caterpillars begin feeding on nearby plant life, and can devastate an entire lawn or field of crops in days, sometimes hours depending on the size of the armyworm population.
-Unfortunately for your yard, these populations can get out of hand fast, as female months can lay up to 2,000 eggs in a single night.
+Unfortunately for your yard, these populations can get out of hand fast, as female moths can lay up to 2,000 eggs in a single night.
 Once matured, these caterpillars change appearance, going from green to brown with white lines running along the side of their bodies.
 Because several damaging species go by the popular name armyworm, if you spot caterpillars in your yard, regardless of appearance, you need to act fast to preserve the health of your yard.

 Here are 6 natural approaches to tackling these nasty pests: